 Just as Harry’s Bar is more than a restaurant, the Bellini is more than a cocktail.
 Its founder, Giuseppe Cipriani, named it for the soft pink hues of the Venetian Renaissance artist Giovanni Bellini’s distinctive color palette.
 If that isn’t romantic, I’m not sure what is.
 Everyone, from t-shirt sporting tourists to Celine wearing celebs, is invited to enjoy a Bellini at any time – day or night.
 Served not in the grand Champagne flute, but a simple, what could be mistaken for, water glass decorated with the distinctive Harry’s Bar logo – a bartender shaking up a few Bellinis!

 Why did the fear of it shutting mean so much to me?
-I feel that of all the cocktails in the oeuvre – the Bellini has been my constant companion since I first stepped onto Italian soil.
+I feel that of all the cocktails in the oeuvre – the Bellini has been my constant companion since I first landed onto Italian soil.
 At 13, I was a nerdy, unsure of myself, naive teenager.
 Shy and insecure, I stepped off the plane and into a water taxi headed for the Gritti.
 It was March and so foggy that you couldn’t see Venice, or anything else for that matter.
 As we grew ever closer, one canal opened up and then the next and soon we were on the Grand Canal.
 The city had unpeeled its layers and invited me in.

 One evening of that fateful journey was spent at Harry’s.
 Whether it was just the Italian way or not, each and everyone of the staff made this cygnet feel like Sophia Loren.
 It was the early 80’s, so hype hadn’t been invented yet, no celebrity culture, no upstairs.
 Just this one room with its too low to cross your legs seating, unending plates of risotto and that cocktail – yes, my folks let me have one – it was the early 80’s after all.
 One sip and I was no longer that geeky girl who had experienced almost nothing in life so far, but a page in Venice’s history.